+Indian Falls is CLOSED during the winter months for YOUR SAFETY.
 The trail leading to the falls is along and on the Indian River.
 Accumulating snow pack and ice may become unstable and injury may occur.
-The trail will re-open in May.

 The 15 metre high waterfall was formed by the erosion of soft Queenston shale beneath hard Manitoulin dolomite, in a manner similar to Niagara Falls.
 Please note, that the flow of water is minimal in the late summer and early fall months.